Turbo (music producer): Career

 In 2017, Turbo produced several songs on We Want Smoke, a compilation album by artists signed to T.I.'s Grand Hustle Records.
 He executive produced Drip Harder, a collaborative mixtape by Gunna and Lil Baby released in 2018, and is the solo producer on four songs of the mixtape, including "Never Recover" and "Close Friends" which were certified Platinum and "Drip Too Hard" which was certified Diamond.
 He also produced "Slimed In" on Young Thug's compilation album Slime Language, released in 2018.
 That same year, he produced on Gunna's third mixtape Drip Season 3.
 He also founded own his record production collective, The Playmakers.

 In June 2019, he signed a co-publishing deal with Warner/Chappell Music.
 In 2020, he released Quarantine Clean with Young Thug and Gunna, which makes it the first song where Turbo is credited as lead artist.

+In January 2022 Turbo served as a key producer on Gunna's 2022 chart-topping album DS4EVER (Drip Season 4Ever), contributing to its polished trap sound and commercial success, Producing 5 records on this album Turbo was a key factor in its debut at No. 1 on the Billboard 200."

+DS4Ever debuted atop the US Billboard 200 with 150,000 album-equivalent units comprising 193.5 million on-demand streams and 4,000 pure sales, making it Gunna's second number-one album.
+The album notably blocked The Weeknd's album Dawn FM from the top spot by approximately 2,300 units.